TeHikuMedia/privacy/rongo.md

 ### Te Reo Māori and Mātauranga Māori

 The data you may decide to share with us from Rongo will create unprecedented opportunities for future Māori-led research around te reo Māori and the evolution of the sounds of te reo Māori in a post-colonial age.
-We may, from time to time, work with third party researchers such as Māori scholars, Māori language communities, or Universities to conduct this research.
+We may, from time to time, work with third party researchers such as Māori scholars, Māori language communities, or universities to conduct this research.

 ## Introduction